View footage of NASA's Lucy mission spacecraft launch, the first to explore Jupiter's asteroids | Science

 The American space agency was referring to the launch of its Atlas V rocket carrying on board the spacecraft Lucy, the first spacecraft destined to study the Trojan asteroids of Jupiter.

-Lucy embarked on a 12-year journey to study eight different asteroids: one in the main belt between Mars and Jupiter and seven other Trojans.
-The goal is to gain new perspectives on the formation of the solar system 4.5 billion years ago.
+Lucy embarked on a 12-year journey to study eight different asteroids: one in the main belt between Mars and Jupiter and another seven located in the region called Troy.
+The goal is to gain new perspectives on the formation of the solar system 4.5 billion years ago behind.

 NASA’s Lucy Mission ship during take-off this Saturday (16) in Florida, USA. — Photo: NASA